 - The Senate Office will audit and report annually to ASC on programme approval activity by College Boards of Studies.

-- The Programme Approval Groups (PAGs) no longer operate.
-However, ASC will establish a sub-group (comprising experienced PAG members) to consider the approval of programme proposals that span Colleges and/or where there is concern by a College Board of Studies as to whether the proposal complies with University policy.
+- An ASC Programme Approval Group will be convened to consider the approval of programme proposals where the proposed provision is non-standard or where there is concern by a College Board of Studies as to whether the proposal complies with University policy.
 Further information is available here.

-- The composition of the College Boards of Studies (or equivalent) must include two members from other Colleges who are either present or past members of ASC, ideally with PAG experience.
+- The composition of the College Boards of Studies (or equivalent) must include two members from other Colleges who are either present or past members of ASC, ideally with programme approval experience.

 - The composition of School/Research Institute Learning & Teaching Committees (or the equivalent) must include two members of the associated College Board of Studies from (an)other RI/School(s).